THE GURU WHO INSPIRED MANY...

-DREAMSAI celebrates THE GURU'S DAY every Thursday from 6pm to 9pm @ MKHA community centre MK10 9QY.
-Due to COVID restrictions - Facebook Live Aarti is performed every Thursday at 6.30PM @dreamsaiMK
+THE GURU'S DAY is celebrated every Thursday.
+Due to COVID restrictions currently Facebook Live is streamed every Thursday at 6.30PM @dreamsaiMK

 All are welcome to join.

-Hampers are distributed to Christmas, Diwali, Easter , Eid and many occasions throughout the year - a great way to share the culture with diverse communities.
+Following Saibaba doctrine 'Sabka Malik Ek' which translates to 'One GOD for all', festive hampers are delivered to Christmas, Diwali, Easter , Eid and many occasions throughout the year - a great way to share the culture with diverse communities.

-The project has made significant progress - Stay tuned for updates.
+Our team initiated this project in 2015 and made significant progress - Stay tuned for updates.

 David Sutton, outreach project